 - Labeling: Be sure to choose one that is clearly marked for use against bears.

-- Total weight: experts recommend choosing a can that weighs at least 7.9 oz.
+- Total weight: Experts recommend choosing a can that weighs at least 7.9 oz.
 (225 g), with a minimum of 0.857% capsaicin.
 Bear spray in the US will contain between 1-2% capsaicin.

-- Active ingredient: the active ingredient should be capsaicin, derived from oleoresin of capsicum.
+- Active ingredient: the active ingredient should be capsaicin, derived from the oleoresin of capsicum.
 Capsaicin concentration tends to be 1-2% in the US and 1% in Canada.

 Pepper spray for use on humans usually contains 10% oleoresin capsicum, so some people get confused when the active ingredient in bear spray is only listed as 2%.